-Based upon the upon the 2014 Rural Mapping Edition: Fresno County Important Farmland Map of the California Department of Conservation, lands adjacent to the street alignment are designated under the following categories:
+Based upon the upon the 2014 Rural Land Mapping Edition: Fresno County Important Farmland Map (Sheet 2 of 2) of the California Department of Conservation, lands adjacent to the proposed street alignment is designated under the following categories:

-- "Prime Farmland," defined as land having the best combination of physical and chemical features able to sustain long-term agricultural production.
+- "Prime Farmland" defined as land having the best combination of physical and chemical features able to sustain long-term agricultural production.
 This land has the soil quality, growing season, and moisture supply needed to produce sustained high yields.
-Land must have been used for irrigated agricultural production at some time during the four years prior to the mapping date. - "Farmland of Local Importance," defined as all farmable lands within Fresno County that do not meet the definitions of Prime, Statewide, or Unique.
-This includes land that is or has been used for irrigated pasture, dryland farming, confined livestock and dairy, poultry facilities, aquaculture and grazing land. - "Semi-Agricultural and Rural Commercial Land," defined as land including farmsteads, agricultural storage and packing sheds, unpaved parking areas, composting facilities, equine facilities, firewood lots and campgrounds. - "Urban and Built-Up Land," defined as land occupied by structures with a building density of a least 1 unit to 1.5 acres, or approximately 6 structures to a 10-acre parcel.
+Land must have been used for irrigated agricultural production at some time during the four years prior to the mapping date. - "Farmland of Local Importance" defined as all farmable lands within Fresno County that do not meet the definitions of prime, statewide, or unique.
+This includes land that is or has been used for irrigated pasture, dryland farming, confined livestock and dairy, poultry facilities, aquaculture and grazing land. - "Rural Residential Land" defined as land including residential areas of one to five structures per ten acres. - "Urban and Built-Up Land" defined as land occupied by structures with a building density of a least 1 unit to 1.5 acres, or approximately 6 structures to a 10-acre parcel.
 Common examples include residential, industrial, commercial, institutional facilities, cemeteries, airports, golf courses, sanitary landfills, sewage treatment, and water control structures.